Hamptons Style Interior Design - Inspiration for Your Home

 -

-Hamptons style interiors feature a relaxed coastal feel, blending crisp whites, soft blues, and sandy neutrals.
-Look for natural textures like linen and timber, paired with classic, airy layouts for a light and inviting home.
+Hamptons style interiors have a relaxed coastal feel.
+Look for natural textures like linen and timber, combined with timeless airy layouts, to give your home an elegant and welcoming feel.

 -

-Select whites as the main base, then layer blues or seafoam greens as accents.
-Incorporate beige or taupe to warm the palette.
-Avoid harsh primary colors – instead, keep everything soft and breezy for a coastal harmony.
+Use whites as the main base and layer blues or seafoam greens as secondary colors.
+Add beige or taupe for warmth.
+Avoid harsh primary colors and instead keep everything soft and breezy for the sake of harmonious coexistence.

 -

-Opt for natural materials like oak, rattan, linen, and cotton.
-Polished nickel hardware fits well.
-Weathered surfaces add authenticity.
-Keep upholstery plush and easy, and prioritize furniture with graceful, classic lines.
+Opt for natural materials such as oak, rattan, linen and cotton.
+Weathered surfaces appear more genuine.
+Upholstery should be plush and simple and furniture pieces should have graceful, classical lines.

 -